 - 1. Complete Application Form for Barton's Paramedic Program - 2.
-Complete student portion of "Barton Allied Health Programs History & Physical Form" ^{}Special students are not eligible for federal financial aid.
-Student services such as advisement are available at the student's request.
-All phone numbers have a 620 area code unless otherwise indicated.
-On-campus extensions are the last 3 digits of the phone number. - 3.
+Complete student portion of "Barton Allied Health Programs History & Physical Form" - 3.
 Schedule a physical exam with your physician.
 Have your physician complete the appropriate section of the "Barton Allied Health Programs History & Physical Form."
 NOTE: You will be required to provide copies of immunization records as well as complete the Barton immunization form. - 4.
 Request a "Student Copy Transcript" from any and all education institutions that you have attended.
 Enclose this transcript in your application packet.
 If you have been a Barton student, or have already sent official transcripts to Barton, you may call Barton's Enrollment Services and request that a copy of your transcript is sent to the EMS Department, c/o of Karyl White.
 If you are not sure if you have enough General Education requirements please see the Paramedic "Associate in Applied Science" template.
 NOTE: You will be required to send official college and high school transcripts to Barton's registrar's office prior to graduation. - 5.
 Enclose a copy of your current Kansas EMT card. - 6.
-Enclose two (2) professional letters of recommendation from two (2) other people than those you listed as references on your "Paramedic Application Form." - Applications must be received in EMS office by July 31 for classes starting in January and April 30 for classes starting in August. - 8.
-Dates, times, and locations for the written, skills, and oral interview examinations will be scheduled approximately two (2) months prior to the start of classes.
+Enclose two (2) professional letters of recommendation from - two (2) other people than those you listed as references on your "Paramedic Application Form." - Applications must be received in EMS office by July 31 for classes starting in January and April 30 for classes starting in August. - Dates, times, and locations for the written, skills, and oral interview examinations will be scheduled approximately two months prior to the start of classes.
 You will be notified by either phone or email confirming these dates.
-Medical Assistant Students http://medassistant.bartonccc.edu Barton's Medical Assistant program offers a 68 credit-hour Associate in Applied Science degree program.
-Courses are comprised of general education, administrative, and clinical courses.
-Because the majority of the students in this program are working adults, the program offers classes available in an evening hybrid (50% online and 50% in the classroom) format or online.
-During the final semester, students will also complete an internship in an ambulatory health care setting.
-Admission Procedure Students seeking admission to the Medical Assistant program must be admitted to the college and must also apply for admission to the Medical Assistant program.
-Admission to the college does NOT automatically mean admission into the Medical Assistant program.
-For more information contact the Carol Crockett at 792-9326 or crockettc@bartonccc.edu.
+Medical Lab Technician Students mlt.bartonccc.edu Barton's Medical Lab Technician Program combines the value of tradition with the enhancements of innovation.
+Barton's MLT Program graduates are well respected in the field.
+Clinical partners provide internships, giving students hands-on experience and access to state-of-the-art equipment.
+The MLT curriculum leads to an Associate of Applied Science degree and eligibility to take a national certification examination.
+This Program can also be a bridge to a 4 year Bachelors of Science in Medical Technology.
+Barton's MLT Program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences, 5600 North River Road, Rosemont, IL, 60018-5119, (773) 714-8880 Admission Procedure Students seeking admission to the Medical Lab Technician program must be admitted to the college and must also apply for admission to the MLT program.
+Admission to the college does NOT automatically mean admission into the MLT program.
+For more information contact the MLT secretary at (888) 423-1711 or the MLT Program Director, Cheryl Lippert, at 786-1133 or lippertc@bartonccc.edu.
 Application Process: